nfredrik/mickarucken/README.md

-## Flash Micropython to Raspberry Pico W
+My host operation system is MacOs/Unix.

-I have tried different type of Integrated Development Environment, IDE, like Pycharm, VScode and Thonny.
+I have tried different type of Integrated Development Environments, IDEs, like Pycharm, VScode and Thonny.
 Thonny worked best when it comes to loading the target, i.e. Pico W, so I picked Thonny.
-The other have better advantages when comes to supporting python.
+The other two have better supports when comes to programming python.

+#### Flash Micropython to Raspberry Pico W

-When connecting the Pico the first time it shows up as a USB device if the push-button is actived.
+When connecting the Pico the first time it shows up as a USB device if the push-button (BOOTSEL) is actived during boot+.
 To be able to load an application code the Pico W need firmware.
-This is easily achived by downloading firmware from this site and that drag and drop it the the RP2 device.
+This is easily achived by downloading firmware from this site [micropython pico w](https://micropython.org/download/RPI_PICO_W/ )and that drag and drop it to the the RP2 device.
 The firmware will be loaded  and when finished, rebooted by itself.

-I use a MacOS as operating system
+#### Overview over Thonny

-First view of the Thoony IDE.
+First view of the Thony IDE.
 Marked in a blue rectangle, the root folder of the project and the source code.
 Marked in red rectangle the files on the target, i.e. the Pico W. Marked in green rectangle shows that the IDE have contact with the target.
 As seen it shows up as a device file. (everything is a file in unix :-)).
-Marked in black rectangle, possible to copy files from your computer to the target.
+Marked in black rectangle, possible to upload folder/files from your computer to the target.

 ![Tux, the Linux mascot](./images/thonny_base.png)